Skip to Main Content

 • Books and theses: LUBsearch

-• Reports and other non-academic literature: LUBsearch or regular Google
+• Reports and other non-academic literature: LUBsearch, a general search engine (e.g. Google) or the database Overton.

 Comparison between bibliographic databases and Google Scholar